tweepy/tweepy/docs/getting_started.rst

    # Get the User object for twitter...
    user = tweepy.api.get_user('twitter')

-Models contains the data and some helper methods which we can then use::
+Models contain the data and some helper methods which we can then use::

    print user.screen_name